 These unaudited interim consolidated financial statements have been prepared in accordance with Canadian Generally Accepted Accounting Principles for interim financial statements.
 Accordingly, they do not include all of the information and footnotes required by generally accepted accounting principles for annual financial statements.
-The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries PCNC Holdings Corp., Pacific Coast Nickel Corp.
-USA and Pacific Nickel Sudamerica Sociedad Anonima, Uruguay.
-All significant inter-company balances and transactions have been eliminated.
 In the opinion of management, the accompanying financial information reflects all adjustments, consisting primarily of normal and recurring adjustments considered necessary for fair presentation of the results for interim period.
-Operating results for the six and three months ended January 31, 2011 are not necessarily indicative of the results that may be expected for the year ending July 31, 2011.
+Operating results for the three months ended October 31, 2010 are not necessarily indicative of the results that may be expected for the year ending July 31, 2011.
 These interim consolidated financial statements follow the same accounting policies as the annual financial statements.
 Accordingly, these interim financial statements should be read in conjunction with the 2010 annual consolidated financial statements and notes thereto.